Queensland Itch Remedies

 A combination of chondroitin sulfate, spirulina and ground linseed has been very effective for a number of itch horses.

-I’ve seen a lot of remedies recommended for Queensland Itch that do not work, mainly because there is nothing in it that deals with either soothing the inflammation or preventing the midges from biting.
+I’ve seen a lot of remedies recommended for Queensland Itch that do not work, mainly because there is nothing in it that deals with either soothing or reducing the inflammation or preventing the midges from biting.
 If you have a remedy that you are pretty sure does work I’d be interested in hearing about it.

 Links may change over time.
 If a link doesn’t work, search the title in your search engine.